35-Year-Old Outfielder – Free Agent

 There was no outlook written for Tony Gwynn Jr. in 2018.
 Check out the latest news below for more on his current fantasy value.

 Tony Gwynn Jr. Contract Information:

-Signed a minor league deal with the Dodgers in January 2013.
+Signed a minor league deal with the Nationals in March 2015.

 To instantly reveal our fantasy analysis of every player – including Tony Gwynn Jr. – simply subscribe now.

 |Last 30 Games||0||0||0||0||0||0||0||0||0||0||0||0||0||0||.000||.000||.000||.000|

 Tony Gwynn Jr.: MLB Games Played By Position

 Tony Gwynn Jr. Split Stats (View Full Split Stats)